 Different kinds of samples.
 Benchmark samples are split in two kinds: primitive and large.
-Samples of primitive objects are samples with lots of objects which are instances of the same class and that class is "primitive".
-Examples of those classes are Bitmap, Float, SmallInteger, LargePositiveInteger, LargeNegativeInteger, String, Symbol, WideString, Character, ByteArray, etc. Large objects are objects which are composed by other objects which are instances of different classes, generating a large object graph.
+Samples of primitive objects are samples with many objects, which are instances of the same class and that class is 'primitive'.
+Examples of those classes are Bitmap, Float, SmallInteger, LargePositiveInteger, LargeNegativeInteger, String, Symbol, WideString, Character, ByteArray, and so on.
+Large objects are objects that are composed of other objects, which are instances of different classes, generating a large object graph.

 Primitive samples are useful to detect whether one serializer is better than the rest while serializing or materializing certain type of object.
-Large samples are more similar to the expected user provided graphs to serialize and they try to benchmark examples of real life object graphs.
+Large samples are more similar to the expected user-provided graphs to serialize, and they try to benchmark examples of real life object graphs.

-Avoid JIT side effects.
-In Cog (the VM we used for benchmarks), the first time a method is used, it is executed in the standard way and added to the method cache.
+Avoid side effects of the just in time (JIT) compiler: In Cog (the VM we used for benchmarks), the first time a method is used, it is executed in the standard way and added to the method cache.
 The second time the method is executed (when it is found in the cache), Cog converts that method to machine code.
 However, extra time is needed for such task.
-Only the third time, the method will be executed as machine code and without extra effort.
+Only in the third time will the method be executed as machine code and without extra effort.

-It is not fair to run with methods that have been converted to machine code together with methods that have not.
-Therefore, for the samples, we first run twice the same sample without taking into account its execution time to be sure we are always in the same condition.
-Then, the sample is finally run and its execution time is computed.
+It is not fair to run with methods that have been converted to machine codes together with methods that have not.
+Therefore, for the samples, we first run twice the same sample without taking into account its execution time, to be sure we are always in the same condition.
+Then, the sample is finally run, and its execution time is computed.
 We run several times the same sample and take the average of it.